Frequently Asked Questions

 Yes, of course.
 However, I ask that you give us as much notice as possible if you cannot make a session for any reason.
 Sessions cancelled less than 48 hours beforehand will be charged at £25 to cover room hire costs and other expenses.
 Sessions missed without notice will be charged at full fee.
 If you wish to take an extended break I cannot guarantee to be able to keep your current session day and time available unless you are able to cover the £25 expenses per session missed.

 If I am going to have a holiday, I will always give you as much notice as possible.
-In the unlikely event that I cannot attend a session for any other reason, I will aim to give you at least 48 hours’ notice.
+In the unlikely event that I cannot attend a session for any other reason, I will aim to give you at least 24 hours’ notice.
+If possible, I will also offer an alternative time for our missed session.

 How do I end counselling?